noman13bd/link-harvester/README.md

 # Installation

-Go the application directory `link-harvester-app` and run the following commands:
+Go the application directory where its cloned and run the following commands:

 ### Step 1: